//EXHIBIT /BOOTHS /SCHOLARSHIP /FIRST_SIGNAL

 Creator-friendly outputs (encouraged)

 We want NAESE to be a creator-friendly show for filming and reviewing content.
 Exhibitors are strongly encouraged to provide a clean, easy attendee output for listening and recording, such as a 3.5mm stereo jack or other clearly labeled line output.
 If you offer one, keep it accessible, clearly labeled, and appropriate for consumer devices.
 If your device requires a specific adapter or cable, please provide it at your booth.
+In short, NAESE is about connection, so the more outputs the better

 Micro-Maker Scholarship